hien-duc/SpendWiseMobile/README.md

 ### Now what?

 - If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
-- If you're curious to learn more about React Native, check out the [Introduction to React Native](https://reactnative.dev/docs/getting-started).
+- If you're curious to leaSpendWise Mobile v1.0 - Initial Releasern more about React Native, check out the [Introduction to React Native](https://reactnative.dev/docs/getting-started).

 # Troubleshooting